GBCF-Bioinformatics-ND/ND_ICG_FA2025/README.md

 1. Go to [https://www.globus.org/get-started](https://www.globus.org/get-started) and select “log in”
 2. Search for “University of Notre Dame”, and authenticate using ND credentials.
-3. Go to “Collections” \> click on “Get globus personal” on the upper right and download globus connect personal.
+3. Go to “Collections” \> click on “Get globus personal” on the upper right and download to your local machine.
 Alternatively, use [this link](https://www.globus.org/globus-connect-personal) to download.
-4. Once downloaded, open the application on your computer.
+4. Open the application on your computer.
 A Set-up window will pop up for first-time users.
 Follow the on-screen instructions to log in and allow access to files.
 5. Then, enter a collection name and description of your choice, and click “Save” \> “Exit Setup”.
-6. To enable this local endpoint for transfer, keep the globus connect app running on your computer.
+6. To enable the local endpoint, keep the globus connect app running on your local machine.

 ### **Transfer files to CRC**